peteroupc/html3dutil/doc/H3DU.TextFont.md

 * `str` (Type: String)<br>
     The text to draw.
 Line breaks ("\n", "\r", "\r\n") are recognized by this method.
 * `params` (Type: Object)<br>
-    An object whose keys have the possibilities given below, and whose values are those allowed for each key.<ul> <li><code>x</code> - X-coordinate of the top left corner of the text.
+    An object whose keys have the possibilities given below, and whose values are those allowed for each key.<ul> <li><code>x</code> - X coordinate of the top left corner of the text.
 If null or omitted, uses 0.
-For the text to show upright, the coordinate system should have the X-axis pointing right and the Y-axis pointing down (for example, an orthographic projection where the left and top coordinates are less than the right and bottom coordinates, respectively). <li><code>y</code> - Y-coordinate of the top left corner of the text.
+For the text to show upright, the coordinate system should have the X axis pointing right and the Y axis pointing down (for example, an orthographic projection where the left and top coordinates are less than the right and bottom coordinates, respectively). <li><code>y</code> - Y coordinate of the top left corner of the text.
 If null or omitted, uses 0. <li><code>lineHeight</code> - Height of each line of the text in units.
 If null or omitted, uses the line height given in the font. <li><code>width</code> - Maximum width of each line.
 Lines that exceed this width will be wrapped. <li><code>align</code> - Horizontal text alignment.
 Can be "left", "center", or "right" (all strings). </ul>

 #### Return Value